AshtonMH474/RecroWebsite/content/pages/home.md

 title: Home
 blocks:
   - heading: >
-      # Reinventing How We Move Forward
+      # Reinventing How We Move Forward!

       ### Get in touch with Recro.
 We're here to answer your questions and